robfinch/Cores/rf6809/README.md

 # Test Project
+There is a small system-on-chip setup for the CmodA7 FPGA board.
+The system includes the cpu core, an acia and via.
+Communication is via the serial port at 9600 baud.
-The rf6809 is used in a test project.
+The rf6809 is used in a another test project.
 Multiple rf6809 cores are networked together in a ring topology using a parallel bus.